We look forward to welcoming you to the Defence College for Military Capability Integration.

 Taking photos yourself

-If agreed with your visit sponsor, you are welcome to take your own photos in areas of DCMCI activity.
-For security reasons, there are areas within the college (such as the Technology Hub, Defence WOME Engineering School, and Defence Cyber Academy) where photography is not routinely permitted.
-If you wish to take photographs, your visit sponsor will be happy to advise you where you may do so.
+For security reasons, there are areas within the College (such as the Technology Hub, Defence WOME Engineering School, and Defence Cyber Academy) where photography is not routinely permitted.
 We ask that you do not take photos of classified information, classified training aids, or people who have not given you their explicit permission to be photographed.
+If you wish to take photographs, your visit sponsor will be happy to advise where you may do so.

 Sharing your visit

 We encourage you to publicise your visit to the DCMCI.
 For security reasons, we ask that you do not post publicly about your visit beforehand.
-However, once you have left Shrivenham Station, we look forward to seeing your coverage on social media (unless there are specific sensitivities told to you by your sponsor).
+However, once you have left Shrivenham Station, we look forward to seeing your coverage on social media - unless there are specific sensitivities told to you by your sponsor.

 You can engage with the Defence Academy on X (formerly Twitter), Facebook, or LinkedIn.
 To request copies of photos or official quotes from Defence Academy representatives, please contact the Communications Team via the ‘Contact us’ form, selecting ‘Media enquiry’ on our website.
 They will be happy to assist before and after your visit.